Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 The transport-layer is then responsible for converting application-layer messages into transport-layer **segments**.

 The transport-layer's services are conditioned by the network-layer.
-The Internet’s network-layer protocol has a name - IP, for Internet Protocol.
-IP provides logical communication between hosts.
+The Internet’s network-layer protocol has a name - IP, provides logical communication between hosts.
 The IP service model is a **best-effort delivery service**.
-This means that IP makes its “best effort” to deliver segments between communicating hosts, but it makes no guarantees.
+This means that IP makes its "best effort" to deliver segments between communicating hosts, but it makes no guarantees.
 In particular, it does not guarantee:

-- segment delivery;
+- Segment delivery.
-- orderly delivery of segments;
+- Orderly delivery of segments.
-- integrity of the data in the segments.
+- Integrity of the data in the segments.

 For these reasons, IP is said to be an unreliable service.

 The most fundamental responsibility of UDP and TCP is to extend IP’s delivery service between two end systems to a delivery service between two processes running on the end systems.
 Extending host-to-host delivery to process-to-process delivery is called transport-layer **multiplexing** and **demultiplexing**.
-UDP and TCP also provide integrity checking by including error-detection fields in their segments’ headers.
+UDP and TCP also provide **integrity checking** by including error-detection fields in their segments’ headers.

 These two minimal transport-layer services are the only two services that UDP provides.
 TCP, on the other hand, converts IP’s unreliable service between end systems into a reliable data transport service between processes.
 TCP also provides **congestion control**.